Castellón de la Plana: Transport

 The small Castellón Airport offers charter and general aviation services, as well as scheduled passenger services to London, Bucharest and Poznań.
 The new Castellón-Costa Azahar Airport is designed to support large international jet flights and was completed in 2011.
 It has become a symbol of the wasteful spending prior to the 2008–13 Spanish financial crisis.
 Valencia Airport is about 70 km south whilst Alicante Airport is another 185 km (115 mi) further down the coast.

 The city is served by the Castellón de la Plana railway station.
 The Euromed railway line links Alicante to Barcelona.

-Nowadays, the city has a new public transport called TRAM of Castellón which is a trolleybus.
-There is just one line, Línia 1 (TRAM of Castellón), but authorities are planning to build a second line.
+Since 2008, the city has been served by a trolleybus system, which is branded as the TRAM.